AndrewZou/JSON-Data-Repo-for-ReactJS-Project/README.md

 To make this DB repo work for your local environment, please follow steps as below.

-1. npm install -g jason-server
+1. npm install -g json-server

 2. clone this repo to a local directory as: JSON_Server